CrowdStrike/cloud-pov/azure-aks-pov/README.md

 Open the URL http://localhost:3001 in a browser and login to Grafana using the username admin with the password prom-operator.

-Once logged into Grafana, you may explore creating queries and dashboards to monitor the performance of your EKS Cluster.
+Once logged into Grafana, you may explore creating queries and dashboards to monitor the performance of your AKS Cluster.
 For example, a simple query can be created on the Explore page.
 To start, click the compass icon on the left, then select a metric from the drop down menu and finally click Run Query to view results.

 For more information on how to build queries and dashboards, please see official documentation here https://prometheus.io/docs/visualization/grafana/